 Studio movement courses are highly supportive and accommodate both beginners and experienced practitioners—our faculty of talented professionals is experienced in working with students at all levels.
 Courses include exercise techniques like Pilates and Alexander Technique, which are taken both for general fitness and as professional training for performing artists, and Hatha Yoga and Tai Chi, combining movement training with principles of meditation and mind-body awareness.

 The New School offers courses in creative arts and health as the curriculum of a nine-course certificate program.
 This curriculum integrates music, drama, dance, art and visual arts into the practice of psychotherapy.
 Courses are both didactic and experiential and are grounded in the latest developments in psychology and mind-body healing.
 Field work and internship opportunities are available in diverse settings.

-Most of the courses are open to non-certificate students, provided space is available.
+Most of the courses are open to noncertificate students, provided that space is available.